 CompTIA Security+ does not have a source-backed public pass-rate percentage in RoleMath's reviewed evidence.
-The official seed records useful SY0-701 facts, but the live CompTIA page could not be fetched during the July 2026 rewrite lane, so this page stays draft_noindex until a successful official recheck.
+The exam figures on this page were re-verified against the live official page on 2026-07-21; exam details can change, so confirm the current values on the vendor's official page before you rely on them.
 That means RoleMath will not reuse old contradictory percentages, average prep-provider claims, or imply your personal odds.
 Use the evidence that is actually decision-useful: official exam structure and domains, role tasks, occupation pay/outlook context, qualitative employer-language samples, AI-impact caveats, and a study plan that proves readiness.

 Key takeaways